privacy-scaling-explorations/zkevm-circuits/docs/EVM_Circuit.md

 #### CellTypes

 `Challenge` API is a feature of Halo2 that can produce SNARK's random challenges based on different phases of the proof in the transcript.
 In alignment with the `Challenge` API, EVM Circuit classifies its cells based on different phases of the proof.
 This results in `CellType`, which currently contains `StoragePhase1`, `StoragePhase2`, `StoragePermutation` and `Lookup` for different types of lookup tables, etc. .
 A given column in EVM Circuit will consist of cells with the same `CellType`.
 Columns under a given `CellType` will be horizontally layouted in a consecutive way to occupy a region.
-Cells that are of the same `CellType` will be subject to the same random challenge produced by `Challenge` API when Random Linear Combination (RLC) is applied to them.
+Cells that are of the same `CellType` will be subject to the same random challenge produced by `Challenge` API when a Random Linear Combination (RLC) is applied to them.

 #### Behavior of CellManager within columns of the same CellType